Sample Optimal and Memory Efficient Quantum State Tomography: Comparison with previous work

 In repeat-until-success computing schemes~\cite{Lim_2005,Shah_2013}, quantum states are prepared and sent for further processing in a sequential way.
 Since tomography algorithms receive input states in this manner, it is natural to consider their fit into a streaming algorithmic framework.
 However, in spite of the fruitful research on the sample complexity of quantum state tomography, it is unknown whether the tomography algorithms discussed in previous subsections admit a streaming implementation with lower memory complexity.
 Indeed, the straight-forward implementation of the fully coherent tomography algorithm in~\cite{ODonnell_2016,ODonnell_2017,Haah_2017} requires $\MC_{\F}=\Omega\big(\frac{dr}{\delta} \ln d \ln \frac{d}{\delta}\big)$.
 In contrast, we have $\MC_{\F}=\Omega(\ln d)$-qubit (respectively, $\MC_{\F}=\Omega(t\ln d)$) is required by the single-copy (resp.,$t$-coherent) tomography algorithms of~\cite{Guta_2020,Chen_2023}(resp.,\cite{Chen_2024a}), at the cost of a larger sample complexity.
 Similar statements hold for $\MC_{\T}$.
-It is unknown whether memory complexity of these algorithms can be further optimised.
+It is unknown whether memory complexity of these algorithms can be further optimized.

-Our work is a step towards filling this gap by exploring the minimal memory complexity for algorithms with the optimal sample complexity.
-We propose a streaming implementation of the fully-coherent tomography algorithm of~\cite{ODonnell_2016,ODonnell_2017,Haah_2017} which achieves the optimal sample complexities in Eq.~\eqref{eq:our-samp-opt} and memory complexity in Eq.~\eqref{eq:our-mem-efficient}.
+Our work is a step towards filling this gap by exploring the minimal memory complexity for algorithms with optimal sample complexity.
+We propose a streaming implementation of the fully-coherent tomography algorithms of~\cite{ODonnell_2016,ODonnell_2017,Haah_2017} which achieve the optimal sample complexities in Eq.~\eqref{eq:our-samp-opt} and memory complexities in Eq.~\eqref{eq:our-mem-efficient}.
 We compare our algorithm with the fully coherent tomography algorithms in~\cite{ODonnell_2016,ODonnell_2017,Haah_2017} in Table~\ref{tab:comparison_fullycoherent}.
 To summarise, our algorithm retains the same sample complexities and obtains an exponential improvement on the memory complexity with respect to the desired accuracies $\delta$ in infidelity and $\epsilon$ in the trace distance, whilst remaining the same in dimension $d$ and rank $r$.

 Another family of tomography algorithm we compare is the family of $t$-coherent tomography algorithms in~\cite{Chen_2024a}.
 We especially focus on $t$-coherent tomography algorithms with $t = d^2/\polylog(d)$ in Table~\ref{tab:comparison_tcoherent}, as we are searching for minimal memory complexity conditioned on optimal sample complexity, and this family of algorithms saturate the sample complexity lower bound with respect to the trace distance up to poly-logarithmic factors.